How Much Does a Marine Biologist Make a Year?

 Can you make 100K a year as a marine biologist?

-Some specialized marine biologists can command a salary of $100,000 or more a year, including marine veterinarians, marine biochemists, marine ecologists, marine mammalogists, or marine geneticists.
-The average marine biologist, however, may only earn half that amount.
+Some specialized marine biologists can command a salary of $100,000 or more a year, including marine veterinarians and marine mammal biologists.
+The average marine biologist, however, may only earn around half that amount.

-Some marine biologists love traveling to distant places, working with marine life, meeting new people, and working toward having a positive environmental impact.
+Some marine biologists love traveling to distant places, working with marine life, meeting new people, and working toward having a positive impact on the environment.

 Finding a job as a marine biologist can depend on your field of expertise.
 Most marine biologists have, at a minimum, a bachelor’s degree, with many acquiring a master’s or doctorate.
 In addition, job opportunities will rely heavily on being able to relocate, if needed, to an area being studied.